nwilliams770/academia/Talks_Lectures_Etc/video_streaming_on_the_web.md

 Keep in mind why having video and audio separate server-side is more advantageous--think if we kept them together in one file, say we change languages and then have to download video with it, eeek

 #### Live contents
+Also greatly simplified by fact that audio and video are segmented.
+Segments are added to the server in increments, let's say 2 second segments.

+How can we know what JS segments are avail at a certain point in time on the server?
+As a client, we want latest segments as soon as avail while avoiding requesting too soon and getting a 404 error because they don't yet exist.

+Usually solved with a transport protocol (aka Streaming Media Protocol)

+#### Transport Protocols
+In general, most have a core concept: the **Manifest**

+With it, you can describe all info on the media:
+- which audio langauges avail in and where they are on the server, as in "at which URL"
+- different audio and vid qualities
+- what segments avail, in the context of live streaming

+Most common transport protocols used in web context are:
+- DASH
+    - used by YOutube, Netflix, PRime Video.
+DASH' manifest called Media Presenteation Description (MDP) and is XML.
+Flexible and allows MDP to support most use cases and to be codec-agnostic
+- HLS
+    - developed by Apple, used by DailyMotion, Twitch.tv.
+HLS manifest is called the playlist and is in m3u8 format (m3u playlist files encoded in UTF-8)
+- smooth streaming
+    - dev'd by Microsoft, manifests are called manifests and are XML-based

+#### In the wild
+Behavior becomes quickly pretty complex, lots of features to support:
+- download and parse some sort of manifest file
+- guess network conditions
+- register user preferences
+- know which segment to download based on at least the two previous points
+- manage segment pipeline to download sequentially the right segments at right down
+- deal with subtitles
+- some manage thumbnails track, which you can see when hovering over progress bar
+- DRM management

+All this is why there's a lot of libraries that do all this for you:
+- rx-player
+- dash.js
+- hls.js
+- shaka-player